Sanglorian/orcus/Orcus Rulebook - current.md

 **Exotic two-handed weapon:** Dwarven urgrosh (axe, spear), gnome hooked hammer (mace, pick), orc double-axe (axe, heavy blade), two-bladed sword (light blade, heavy blade)

 **Exotic reach weapon:** Spiked chain (light blade, flail)

+### Special Weapons

+The exotic weapon category is a good place for weapons that do not follow the normal weapon creation rules.
+The garrote is given as an example.

+**Garrote:** A simple wire, when used properly, can disable or kill an opponent in seconds.

+*Requirement:* You can only use a garrote against a target granting you combat advantage which is not aware of you.
+You can only use the garrote with a melee basic attack or specific powers which utilize the garrote.

+*Property:* When you hit with a garrote, you grapple the target.
+The target cannot speak while grappled.
+The target is dazed while the grapple is in effect.
+The target also suffers a -2 penalty to escape attempts.

 ##### Table – Weapon Templates